LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 `pip install pandas`

 #### (2) explain the code
-The code in the script adds an extra step, the reponse data is sent as a parameter into pandas dataframe and then gets p
+The code in the script adds an extra step, the reponse data is sent as a parameter into pandas dataframe and then gets printed.

     import boto3 as bt
     import pandas as pd